Hokanson, Nathanson, meet at U.S. Embassy Oslo

 Army Gen. Daniel Hokanson, chief, National Guard Bureau, and Ambassador Marc Nathanson, U.S. Ambassador to the Kingdom of Norway, stand for a photo at the U.S. Embassy in Oslo, Norway, Feb.
 14, 2023.
-The Minnesota National Guard and Norway formalized their 50-year U.S.-Norwegian Reciprocal Troop Exchange relationship by signing an official Department of Defense National Guard State Partnership Program agreement Feb.
-15, making Norway the 24th European nation to enter the SPP.
+The Minnesota National Guard and Norway will formalize the 50-year Norwegian Exchange relationship by signing an official entry into the Department of Defense National Guard State Partnership Program.
 (U.S. Army National Guard photo by Sgt.
 1st Class Zach Sheely)

 |Date Taken: